ayomide-adekunle/ayomide-adekunle.github.io/privacy.md

-Thank you for using our app!
-This Privacy Policy outlines how we handle user data within our app.
-Since we do not collect any personal information, your privacy is of utmost importance to us.
+Effective Date: 04/04/2025

+1. Introduction
+This Privacy Policy explains how TotalMenApp (“we”, “us”, or “our”) collects, uses, and protects your personal information.

-# Information We Do Not Collect
+2. Information We Collect
-We do not collect or store any user data, including but not limited to personal information, device information, or usage information.
+We may collect:

+Name and email (optional, for community features)

+App usage data and preferences

+Custom goals and progress logs you create

+Device and analytics information (e.g. via Firebase)

-# How We Use Your Information
+3. How We Use Your Information
-Since we do not collect any user information, we do not use it for any purpose.
+We use your data to:

+Provide and improve the app experience

+Track user progress and goal setting

+Maintain community features

+Analyze performance via tools like Firebase

-# Information Sharing
+4. Data Sharing
-We do not share any user information with third parties because we do not collect any user information.
+We do not sell your data.
+We may share anonymized data with:

+Firebase (Google)

+Apple App Store (for subscriptions and purchases)

+5. Data Storage
+Your data may be stored securely using third-party services such as Firebase or Google Drive.

-# Your Choices
+6. Your Rights
-As we do not collect any user data, there are no opt-out options or data access/update features.
+You may request to:

+View, edit, or delete your data

+Opt-out of data tracking or analytics

+Cancel your account and remove all stored data

+To make a request, contact us at [your email].

-# Children's Privacy
+7. Children’s Privacy

-Our app is designed to be suitable for all audiences, including children.
-We do not knowingly collect personal information from children under the age of 13.
+We do not knowingly collect personal data from children under 13.

-# Changes to This Policy
+8. Changes to This Policy

-Since our app does not collect user data, there will be no changes to this Privacy Policy related to data collection.
-Any updates will be made for other app-related purposes and will not impact user privacy.
+We may update this policy from time to time.
+Updates will be posted in-app or on our website.

-# Contact Us
+9. Contact

-If you have any questions or concerns about this Privacy Policy, please contact us at mailayomide@gmail.com or ayoysf@gmail.com
+For questions, email us at: totalmenapp@gmail.com